Negative Assigned on Mobile

 Most likely, you're reading this because you saw a negative number in the Assigned column, and you're wondering— "how did that get there?"

 You're in the right place!
 This typically happens when a category has cash left over from a previous budget month, which gets moved to a different category.
 Let's walk through an example scenario!

-Here I had $50 left over in the Clothing category at the end of May.
-That rolled into June—and I decided not to budget any more money, leaving Assigned at $0 in June.
+Here I had $50 left over in the Clothing category at the end of August.
+That rolled into September—and I decided not to budget any more money, leaving Assigned at $0 in September.

 As long as the Available amount is green or gray, it's all good—there's no reason to worry about that negative number in Assigned - its just letting you know that more money was removed from the category than assigned to it this month.
 If it turned yellow or red though, you may want to move some money back until the Available amount goes back to zero.